 - Support

-- And four others
+- And four additional categories

 Difference Between Enlisted and Officer Roles